Configuration file

 Placement

-Otherwise, nextPYP will look for the configuration file at the default location in the user’s home directory: ~/.pyp/config.toml
+If the $PYP_CONFIG environment variable is not set, nextPYP will look for the configuration file at the default location in the user’s home directory: ~/.pyp/config.toml

 Complete Example